amprocode/Bloxflip-rain-notifier/README.md

 Minimum rain amount intended for the program required to send you a notification.
 If you dont want this and want to be notified of all rains leave it at 500

 Example: If you set it to 1000 it will only notify you of rains that are bigger then or equal to 1000 R$

+### refresh_rate:
+How often you want it to check if there is a rain currently happening (in seconds)

+⚠️ WARNING ⚠️
+- Recommended to not go below 15 seconds because you dont want your potato PC to crash
+- Experiment with this feature, see what works for you

 ### headless:
 If set to "True" the chrome browser that the program opens will be hidden so you wont have to see it or accidentally open it.